hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

 form would look like this:

 ```
-Cn0deENYrx+Ac7oH61ri/HJyqGDsRUfei8E9BCWc1Zo= BASE64 DECODE
+Cn0deENYrx+Ac7oH61ri/HJyqGDsRUfei8E9BCWc1Zo= Base64 DECODE
 ```

-The first token is the Base64 encoded public key data followed by the identifier for the encoding scheme (e.g. "BASE64") and lastly an opcode executing the decode operation.
-Sincel CCL is processed using a stack machine this is an RPN representation of the operation to decode the key into bytes.
+The first token is the Base64 encoded public key data followed by the identifier for the encoding scheme (e.g. "Base64") and lastly an opcode executing the decode operation.
+Since CCL is processed using a stack machine this is an RPN representation of the operation to decode the key into bytes.

 To execute this, the tokens are processed left-to-right.
 First the encoded key